hodyroff/scs-training/Virtualization/Kolla-OSISM.md

     - Set the `ansible_host`
 * Set the manager inventory in `environments//manager/hosts`
     - You can set `host_vars` in `environments/manager/host_vars/`
-* Gloabl settings: DNS, NTP, .... `environments/configuration.yml`
+* Global settings: DNS, NTP, .... `environments/configuration.yml`
-* Deploy TLS (SSL) certficates in `environments/kolla/certificates/haproxy.pem` and `haproxy-internal.pem`
+* Deploy TLS (SSL) certificates in `environments/kolla/certificates/haproxy.pem` and `haproxy-internal.pem`
 * Parameter reference: <https://docs.scs.community/docs/iaas/guides/configuration-guide/configuration-repository/#parameter-reference>
 * Later (on the manager host in `/opt/configuration/`) : Adjust the inventory
     - List the nodes and add them to the roles `[manager]`, `[monitoring]`, `[control]`, `[network]`, `[ceph-control]`, `[ceph-resource]`, `[ceph-rgw:children]` in `inventory/20-roles`.
 * You can set `host_vars` there in `inventory/host_vars/NODE.yml`
     - You can also assign vars to group (Group vars), use `generic` for all groups.
-* Changes should always be commited and push to git
+* Changes should always be committed and push to git
 * `osism apply configuration` gets the latest status from git (overwrites local changes if any)

 #### Manager